1ramkrishnan/1Ramkrishnan.github.io/README.md

  Tech Enthusiast | Software Developer | Freelancer.

 ### About
-Ever since i got my first computer when i was a kid, software programing has been my passion.
-I still remember sitting in front of my computer making it print "hello World" in different programing language.
-My passion carried me to pursue a career in IT-Applications.
-After my Grad i have worked for few Fin-Tech companies, i am into fintech industry for past 7+ years now, learnt lot of things.
-Apart from my full time corporate jobs i also do few freelance projects in my weekends,if you want me to work in your project/business do contact me.
-There certainly yet more to learn and explore new tech in coming days.

-🔭 I’m currently tinkering with Raspberry pi and pihat sensors.
+Technology focused with 7+ years of experience in capital market, software development and project management.
+Deep expertise in Application lifecycle management.Also a part-time freelancer , if you want to me to work on your project/business do contact me.

 💬 Ask me about anything [here](https://wa.me/message/44OBR2ND4KVQI1)